 What Customers Love About Travelex

-- Responsive 24/7 assistance: Quick response times during emergencies with helpful guidance for medical referrals and travel document replacement
+- Responsive 24/7 assistance: Fast emergency response with guidance on medical referrals and travel document replacement

-- Flexible upgrade options: Customizable add-ons like rental car protection and adventure sports coverage
+- Flexible upgrade options: Add-ons include rental car protection and adventure sports coverage

 Common Complaints About Travelex

-- Strict documentation requirements: Medical claims need specific physician certifications, with some denials due to incomplete paperwork rather than ineligible claims
+- Strict documentation requirements: Medical claims require specific physician certifications, and some denials stem from incomplete paperwork rather than ineligible claims

 - Higher premiums: Pricing exceeds comparable plans from competitors, raising value questions for budget-conscious travelers

-- Pre-existing condition restrictions: Essential and Advantage exclude medical histories, frustrating buyers who disclosed conditions during purchase
+- Pre-existing condition restrictions: Essential and Advantage exclude medical histories, which frustrates buyers who disclosed conditions at purchase

-- Processing delays: Complex medical reimbursements can extend several weeks beyond the standard 10 to 15 business days.
+- Processing delays: Complex medical reimbursements can run several weeks beyond the standard 10 to 15 business days

 What's Covered by Travelex?